-Duvaucel’s gecko have a high number of lamallae on the feet with long toes (lamallae are a structure on the footpads which allow adhesion onto surfaces).
-Cloacal spurs (an outgrowth of bone serving primarily as a grip during mating) are arranged in a series of 3-4, with pre cloacal spurs extending in a narrow series along the underside of the thighs.
+Duvaucel’s gecko have a high number of lamellae on the feet with long toes (lamellae are a structure on the footpads which allow adhesion onto surfaces).
+Cloacal spurs (an outgrowth of bone and enlarged scales serving primarily as a grip during mating) are arranged in a series of 3-4, with pre-cloacal and femoral pores extending in a narrow series along the underside of the thighs.

 Vocalisation of Duvaucel’s gecko has been variously described as squeaks, squeals, croaking and coughing.

-Duvaucel’s gecko are an extremely long lived species with ages of up to 50 years reported.
+Duvaucel’s gecko are an extremely long lived species with ages of over 60 years reported.

-Duvaucel’s gecko were once widespread throughout New Zealand, unfortunately due to the impact of human settlement and the introduction of predatory mammals, the species are now restricted to 36 offshore islands along the east coast and in the Cook Strait.
+Duvaucel’s geckos were once widespread throughout the North Island of New Zealand.
+Unfortunately due to the impact of human settlement and the introduction of predatory mammals, the species are now restricted to several offshore islands off the east Coast of the North Island, from the Bay of Plenty northwards.
 They inhabit forests, bluffs, cliffs, and coastlines in lowland areas.